twolfson/twolfson.com/articles/the-power-of-tools.md

   "summary": "A reflection on the wonder and power of tools."
 }

-I want to take an article to step back from ourselves and reflect on the wonder and power of tools.
+I want to take an article to step back from the trenches of programming and reflect on the wonder and power of tools.

 In my experience, tools have made me more efficient by many factors (if not magnitudes).

 # Breadth of tools
-I covered a lot of tools in ["Develop faster"][] which encompass tightening developer workflows.
+In ["Develop faster"][] I covered a lot of tools which encompass tightening developer workflows.
 They have saved me and my coworkers countless hours and reduced potential frustration at tedium.

 On top of that, we have tools that make team collaboration seamless and make "the whole greater than the sum of its parts".
 When working remotely, the time spent researching pays for itself.
 The best tools were: